Old school jam-filled doughnuts, neon icing drenched ones, vegan brioche rings and even sourdough-nuts

 While we love amped-up, social media-prettified doughnuts, we also have a soft spot for an old-school jammy ‘nut.
 Barbakan Deli in Chorlton has been producing Polish loaves and pastries for nearly 60 years so it’s had plenty of time to perfect its sugar-drenched rings and special pączki, traditional polish doughnuts stuffed with almost too much raspberry filling.
-Enjoy in the outside seating area with a coffee and a strategic heap of paper napkins as you watch Chorlton go by
+Enjoy in the outside seating area with a coffee and a strategic heap of paper napkins as you watch Chorlton go by.

-Barbakan 67-71 Manchester Rd, Chorlton-cum-Hardy, Manchester M21 9PW
+Barbakan, 67-71 Manchester Rd, Chorlton-cum-Hardy, Manchester M21 9PW

-Hamilton Road, Longsight, Manchester, M13 0PB
+Chinnywala, Hamilton Road, Longsight, Manchester, M13 0PB

+"One woman in her kitchen making artisan brioche doughnuts from scratch"- not sure what else you could ask for.
 Northern Quarter-based kitchen baking operation D G H N T brings a serious conundrum: are these doughnuts just too aesthetically pleasing to eat?
 Do we want to touch the delicate pieces of citrus on top of the doughnuts in the limited-edition Middle Eastern box, for instance?
 Or do we just want to stare at them forever and imagine how good they taste?
 Can you be hypnotised by the beauty of a doughnut?

 To truly embrace the doughnut life you need to come with an open mind and an open heart to whatever the doughnut life gives you.
 You need to reconfigure your mental interpretation of the concept of what a doughnut is.
-Long story short, not only does Glazed do sourdough doughnuts (a Manchester first), with natural yeast and a dough that’s left for 20 hours to produce light and fluffy doughnuts, but it's also straying from the circular status quo.
+Long story short, not only does Glazed do sourdough doughnuts, with natural yeast and a dough that’s left for 20 hours to produce light and fluffy doughnuts, but it's also straying from the circular status quo.
 Yes, Glazed deals in brioche finger doughnuts too.